PostHog/posthog.com/contents/blog/announcing-notebooks.md

 Today we’ve released a major change, dubbed PostHog 3000, which updates the look and feel of PostHog dramatically.
 You can read all about what’s changed and why in [Cory’s post about the redesign](/blog/posthog-as-a-dev-tool).

 Suffice to say that the new version has a lot to offer.
 It’s got dark mode!
 It’s got data density!
 It’s got side panels!
-It’s got...notebooks?
+It’s got... notebooks?

 [Notebooks](https://posthog.com/docs/notebooks) is a brand new feature, available to all users for free.
 Think of it as an ever-present place to collect data from within PostHog, explore it, add context, and even share with others.